alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ![YXI Install Dialog](./assets/install-yxi-dialog.png)

-Once it finishes installing, the plugin can be found under the `Python SDK Examples` tab for you to drag onto the canvas![^1]
+Once it finishes installing, the plugin can be found under the `Python SDK Examples` tab.[^2]

 ### Method 2
-We can also create the yxi _**and**_ install it all at once(yay!) by running the `ayx_plugin_cli designer-install` command.
+We can also create the yxi _**and**_ install it all at once by running the `ayx_plugin_cli designer-install` command.
 Choose the install option that matches your Designer install.
 Typically, this will be the `user` install option.

 ```powershell
 $ ayx_plugin_cli designer-install